nisha8c/Hilla-React-TodoWithAddedFunctions/README.md

 ## Good to have:
 1. some css / scss
 2. instead of Error dialog , can display dialog.
+3. Touch/click the task to done / undone.

 # Custom project from Hilla